SEKOIA-IO/documentation/docs/integrations/aws_flow_logs.md

 ### 1. VPC Flow Logs

-As a prerequisite you need an existing VPC, subnet or network interface (Elastic Load Balancing, Amazon RDS, Amazon ElastiCache, Amazon Redshift, Amazon WorkSpaces, NAT gateways, Transit gateways) to create a flow Log.
+As a prerequisite you need an existing VPC, subnet or network interface (Elastic Load Balancing, Amazon RDS, Amazon ElastiCache, Amazon Redshift, Amazon WorkSpaces, NAT gateways, Transit gateways) to create a flow log.
 If you create a flow log for a subnet or VPC, each network interface in that subnet or VPC is monitored.

 In the AWS console, navigate to: `Services > VPC`.
 From there, select the resource for which you want to capture information.
 The flow logs are available on the following resources: VPC, subnet, or network interfaces.